davidtsu/BarterBayUCSB/README.md

 Known bugs:

-	in UploadPicActivity (reachable from main menu's floating action button > PostActivity's upload image button):
-		If an image that is currently in the process of being synced to Google Photos (the thumbnail will still be selectable) is selected, the app can crash
+	Hopefully, none!

 How to use:

-	When prompted to sign in, enter any (or no) information.
-This is just a placeholder for now.
+	When prompted to sign in, enter information.
-	Press the Local Offers button in the main menu to view all locally stored offers, up to the first 7 in the device's offers directory.
-If there are less than 7 offers there will be test offers displayed.
+	Press the Local Offers button in the main menu to view all locally stored offers.
+	Press the floating action button in Local Offers to view all offers in the area using maps feature.
 	Press the floating action button in the main menu to create a new post.
-Submitting this post will save it to the device's offers directory.
+Submitting this post will save it to the device's offers directory and to the account stored on the server.
+	Press any offer to view its price, a picture, a description, and how to contact the owner.